UW-INFO442-SP24/ecolo-me/Testing_Protocol.md

 - Verify that an embedded video player is present and clearly labeled.
 - Click on the play button on the embedded video player.
 - Ensure that the video starts playing without errors

+## Potential Bugs:
+- In the Find Challenges feature, one bug we have is that if the user keeps clicking "Accept" on a single given session on our site, it won't forget their past challenges.
+Instead, it will continue to generate new ones and add them to the user's accept pile.
+- The workaround we have is to refresh the browser to "forget" those old accepted challenges and start with new ones